isosel/WIN74ALL/README.md

   8. open virtualbox and launch the window7test_default_xxxx virtual machine
   9. to log into windows user "vagrant" you need to type the password "vagrant" but for azerty keyboard, it's "vqgrqnt", yea... :D

-WindowsLoader.zip : a tool to activate windows 7 (detected as a virus on windows 10)

-/!\ compatible with windows 7 basic home but not enterprise... /!\

-upMSInfo32-V1.0-Setup.zip : a tool to modify system information such as manufacturer name, motherboard name, RAM value, ...